Margaret Bonds: Education

+Northwestern University

-During high school, Bonds studied piano and composition with Florence Price and William Dawson.
+During high school, Bonds continued to study piano and composition with Florence Price and later with William Dawson.
 In 1929, at the young age of 16, Bonds began her studies at Northwestern University, where she earned both her Bachelor of Music (1933) and Master of Music (1934) degrees in piano and composition.
 Bonds was one of the few Black students at Northwestern University; the environment was hostile, racist, and nearly unbearable.
-Although she was permitted to study there, she was not permitted to reside on campus.
-Margaret recalls, in an interview with James Hatch: I was in this prejudiced university, this terribly prejudiced place….
+Although she was permitted to study at the university, she was not allowed to live on campus or use the library, practice facilities, or swimming pool.

+I was in this prejudiced university, this terribly prejudiced place….
 I was looking in the basement of the Evanston Public Library where they had the poetry.
-I came in contact with this wonderful poem, “The Negro Speaks of Rivers,” and I’m sure it helped my feelings of security.
+I came in contact with this wonderful poem, "The Negro Speaks of Rivers", and I'm sure it helped my feelings of security.
 Because in that poem he tells how great the black man is.
-And if I had any misgivings, which I would have to have – here you are in a setup where the restaurants won’t serve you and you’re going to college, you’re sacrificing, trying to get through school – and I know that poem helped save me.Bonds moved to New York City after graduating from Northwestern University.
+And if I had any misgivings, which I would have to have – here you are in a setup where the restaurants won't serve you and you're going to college, you're sacrificing, trying to get through school – and I know that poem helped save me.

+Juilliard School of Music

+Bonds moved to New York City after graduating from Northwestern University.
 There she attended the prestigious Juilliard School of Music and studied composition with Roy Harris, Robert Starer, and Emerson Harper, and piano with Djane Herz.
 She also studied with Walter Gossett.
 She pursued lessons with Nadia Boulanger, who upon looking at her work said that she needed no further study and refused to teach her.
 However, it is inconclusive whether Boulanger truly thought Bonds had no need of further instruction or was acting from a position of racial prejudice.
 The work Boulanger refers to is The Negro Speaks of Rivers, a setting for voice and piano of Langston Hughes' poem by the same title—the very poem which brought Bonds such comfort during her years at Northwestern University.